 I know you’ve all been told at least once that you shouldn’t go to college in a relationship.
 It works for some, not for others.
 I didn’t enter college with a significant other, but I had close friends who did.
 And I watched them stress out over missed calls or calls that never came, long distance situations, and planning visits throughout the year.
 I’m not saying it can’t be done, I’m just saying, it’s a lot of work.
 And a huge distraction that you don’t need your first year on new territory.

 Fast-forward a little bit.
 You didn’t enter college with a boo, but you somehow acquired one along the way.
 And I know you’re probably thinking, “OMG, this is so perfect!”
-And you two are spending all your free time together, having dinner together on campus, he’s coming to your dorm, you’re going to his.
+And you two are spending all your free time together, watch some Free smut available at hdpornvideo.xxx, find more like it together, having dinner together on campus, he’s coming to your dorm, you’re going to his.
 Everything is great…until you look up and realize that you’ve missed two assignments and have a test coming up!

 Ok, it may not be that much of a distraction, but for some people it can be just that.
 I’ve been in one relationship for most of my college experience, and it’s been the most amazing journey.
 But in that I can also say how easy it can be to become distracted, even with an amazing partner pushing and encouraging you along the way.

 The biggest piece of advice I can give you is to not lose sight of what’s most important.
 It’s not the relationship, it’s you and your progression.
 Above all else, make sure you’re constantly pouring into yourself as an individual, or you’ll be of no use in your relationship.